SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    <~ // pi : Double = 3.1415
    ---
    -> if let valueMaintained = Int(exactly: wholeNumber) {
-          print("\(wholeNumber) type conversion to int maintains value") }
+          print("\(wholeNumber) conversion to int maintains value")
+      }
-   <- 12345.0 type conversion to int maintains value
+   <- 12345.0 conversion to int maintains value
    ---
    -> let valueChanged = Int(exactly: pi)
    << // valueChanged : Int? = nil
    // valueChanged is of type Int?, not Int
    ---
    -> if valueChanged == nil {
-          print("\(pi) type conversion to int does not maintain value") }
+          print("\(pi) conversion to int does not maintain value") }
-   <- 3.14159 type conversion to int does not maintain value
+   <- 3.14159 conversion to int does not maintain value

 The example below defines a structure called ``Animal``, with a constant ``String`` property called ``species``.